In This Article

 Common Growing Problems

-Relatives of this plant may be a favorite meal for elephants, but snake plants are not safe for most pets.
-While they're a beautiful and air-cleaning addition to your home, your snake plant is likely not as beloved as your four-legged family members.
-Snake plants are toxic to dogs and cats, so keep them out of your pet's reach.
+Relatives of this plant may be a favorite meal for elephants, but snake plants are toxic to dogs and cats, so keep them far out of reach of your four-legged friends.
+Ingestion of snake plant leaves can cause nausea, vomiting, and diarrhea.